abyssDS/sfmlWiki/Home.md

 ## Welcome

 This wiki is written by SFML users, for SFML users.
-It gathers all the external contributions about SFML: tutorials, source codes, projects, tips and tricks, etc.
+It gathers all the external contributions about SFML: tutorials, source code, projects, tips and tricks, etc.

 You are encouraged to come and share all kind of personal contributions: new pages, improvements to existing pages, or even simple corrections.